evanthebouncy/dota_heroes_embedding/README.md

 creates the tfidf matrix from the raw text, runs a 2d tsne embedding and outputs the results to csv

 ##tsne_coordinates.csv
-the coordinates of each hero in the 2d embedding
+the hero and resulting x, y coordinates of the embedding